Essex Property Trust (NYSE:ESS) Releases Q2 2022 Earnings Guidance

+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, July 15th.
+Stockholders of record on Thursday, June 30th will be given a $2.20 dividend.
+The ex-dividend date of this dividend is Wednesday, June 29th.
+This represents a $8.80 dividend on an annualized basis and a dividend yield of 3.41%.
+Essex Property Trust’s dividend payout ratio is currently 145.70%.

-In other news, CEO Michael J. Schall sold 12,132 shares of the firm’s stock in a transaction on Tuesday, March 29th.
-The stock was sold at an average price of $349.19, for a total value of $4,236,373.08.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, COO Angela L. Kleiman sold 6,309 shares of the company’s stock in a transaction that occurred on Tuesday, March 29th.
-The shares were sold at an average price of $354.21, for a total value of $2,234,710.89.
+In other Essex Property Trust news, COO Angela L. Kleiman sold 6,309 shares of Essex Property Trust stock in a transaction on Tuesday, March 29th.
+The stock was sold at an average price of $354.21, for a total transaction of $2,234,710.89.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Michael J. Schall sold 12,132 shares of Essex Property Trust stock in a transaction on Tuesday, March 29th.
+The shares were sold at an average price of $349.19, for a total value of $4,236,373.08.
 The disclosure for this sale can be found here.
-3.70% of the stock is currently owned by corporate insiders.
+3.70% of the stock is currently owned by company insiders.

-Large investors have recently bought and sold shares of the stock.
-Wetherby Asset Management Inc. increased its stake in Essex Property Trust by 7.6% during the 1st quarter.
-Wetherby Asset Management Inc. now owns 635 shares of the real estate investment trust’s stock worth $219,000 after buying an additional 45 shares during the period.
-NEXT Financial Group Inc increased its stake in Essex Property Trust by 24.5% during the 4th quarter.
-NEXT Financial Group Inc now owns 244 shares of the real estate investment trust’s stock worth $86,000 after buying an additional 48 shares during the period.
-Lazard Asset Management LLC increased its stake in Essex Property Trust by 25.3% during the 1st quarter.
-Lazard Asset Management LLC now owns 243 shares of the real estate investment trust’s stock worth $83,000 after buying an additional 49 shares during the period.
-Toroso Investments LLC increased its position in shares of Essex Property Trust by 21.9% in the 4th quarter.
-Toroso Investments LLC now owns 780 shares of the real estate investment trust’s stock worth $275,000 after purchasing an additional 140 shares during the last quarter.
-Finally, United Capital Financial Advisers LLC increased its position in shares of Essex Property Trust by 3.9% in the 1st quarter.
-United Capital Financial Advisers LLC now owns 4,331 shares of the real estate investment trust’s stock worth $1,496,000 after purchasing an additional 164 shares during the last quarter.
-Institutional investors and hedge funds own 96.09% of the company’s stock.
+Several hedge funds have recently bought and sold shares of ESS.
+Lazard Asset Management LLC increased its position in Essex Property Trust by 25.3% during the first quarter.
+Lazard Asset Management LLC now owns 243 shares of the real estate investment trust’s stock valued at $83,000 after acquiring an additional 49 shares during the last quarter.
+NEXT Financial Group Inc increased its position in Essex Property Trust by 24.5% during the fourth quarter.
+NEXT Financial Group Inc now owns 244 shares of the real estate investment trust’s stock valued at $86,000 after acquiring an additional 48 shares during the last quarter.
+Cetera Investment Advisers purchased a new stake in Essex Property Trust during the fourth quarter valued at $203,000.
+Wetherby Asset Management Inc. increased its position in Essex Property Trust by 7.6% during the first quarter.
+Wetherby Asset Management Inc. now owns 635 shares of the real estate investment trust’s stock valued at $219,000 after acquiring an additional 45 shares during the last quarter.
+Finally, Lumature Wealth Partners LLC bought a new stake in Essex Property Trust during the first quarter valued at about $240,000.
+Hedge funds and other institutional investors own 96.09% of the company’s stock.

 Essex Property Trust, Inc, an S&P 500 company, is a fully integrated real estate investment trust (REIT) that acquires, develops, redevelops, and manages multifamily residential properties in selected West Coast markets.
 Essex currently has ownership interests in 246 apartment communities comprising approximately 60,000 apartment homes with an additional 6 properties in various stages of active development.